jamesyoung-15/CFS-EEVDF/README.md

 This means that some result differences could be potentially because of other patches unrelated to the change in CPU scheduler.
 However, based on the changes in [6.6](https://kernelnewbies.org/Linux_6.6), I believe most disrepancies should be because of the new CPU scheduler.
 I tried to keep kernel versions close as possible for this reason.

 For a more scientific experiment, a better way would have been to build the kernel only with changes to the scheduler.
 Unfortunately, I don't have the skills for that.

+## Todo

+Instead of comparing different kernel versions, should instead build kernels with relevant schedulers.
+Also should benchmark on more applications, different hardware.